Industrial Effluent

 Frequently Asked Questions

-Not optimal.
-Clarification needs APAM (anionic) at low dosage.
-Dewatering needs CPAM (cationic) at much higher dosage.
-Using one grade for both is a compromise — you'll either over-dose or under-perform.
+Not optimally.
+Clarification wants APAM at low dosage; dewatering wants CPAM at much higher dosage.
+Using one grade for both means you either over-dose or under-perform.
+Most plants run two grades.

 Related Articles